 - All Communication Studies Majors are required to declare and complete a Minor

 Majors who are following a bulletin year prior to 2014-2015 must follow the major requirements for that bulletin year.
-See the Undergraduate Bulletin and make an appointment with your major advisor.
+See the Undergraduate Catalog and make an appointment with your major advisor.

 All courses must be taken for a grade to count in the major and minor.